sacrefies/csc643_bigdata/project2/docs/report.md

 - [About Team 1](#about-team-1)

 ## Introduction
 This project is developed in Python.
-It is built on top of [WebApp2][webapp2] framework with the standard [Python Client API Libraries][goog_py_cli_api] to access to Google's backend public datasets.
+It is built on top of the [WebApp2][webapp2] framework with the standard [Python Client API Libraries][goog_py_cli_api] to access to Google's backend public datasets.

 The application developed in this project allows web clients to process the following form-driven queries:
 + How many stories are there?
 + Which story has received the lowest score?
 + On average which URL produced the best story in 2010?
-+ List how many stories where posted by each author on nytimes.com and wired.com.
++ List how many stories were posted by each author on nytimes.com and wired.com.

 *For team member contributions, see: [workload and responsibilities][ranking]*